dteod/testreg/README.md

 bare minimum features you could expect from a testing framework, such as:

-- automatic test registration: you can add tests to your compilation units simply by including the headers and declaring test cases using the `TEST_CASE` macro, and they will be collected directly by linking the various compilation units
+- automatic test registration: you can add tests to your compilation units simply by including the headers and declaring test cases using the `TEST` macro, and they will be collected directly by linking the various compilation units
 - macros to `REQUIRE` or `ASSERT` test results, and `CHECK`s to skip them if particular conditions are not met